Cannabis Business Readiness Guide: 1. Initial Research and Development and Developing a Business Plan

 - The Legal Structure of your Business

 - You have probably heard the terms Sole Proprietorship, General Partnership, Limited Partnership, and Type C or S Corporation.
 The determination to form a company under a particular structure has much to do with the business activity, location, and organization.
-Information about each structure can be found at the California Business Portal.
+Information about each structure can be found at the California Office of Small Business Advocate (CalOSBA).

 - Since the legal structure of the business will dictate many of the entity’s operational functions, and tax liability, entrepreneurs are encouraged to seek legal advice when considering these choices.

 The United States Small Business Administration (SBA) has a comprehensive online resource guide for entrepreneurs.
 The SBA resource guide provides information on choosing your business structure, writing your business plan etc. However, as they are a federal agency, the SBA is unable to provide direct business assistance, loans, and mentoring to the cannabis industry.

 You can find the online guide to starting a business at: www.sba.gov/starting-business